 Tammy Hooper established Unit One Consulting after serving 32 years in active law enforcement.
 She has consulted with leading public safety innovators and policy experts throughout the US and abroad on a wide range of projects with an emphasis on the development and implementation of progressive reform policy for law enforcement.

 She was appointed as the first female Chief of Police with the Asheville Police Department in 2015.
 During her tenure in Asheville, Chief Hooper led the department through two CALEA accreditations, implementation of a body worn camera program and revision of two-thirds of all APD policies and procedures.
 Chief Hooper also developed a community input process to revise the Use of Force policy mandating the training and use of de-escalation tactics.
 This contributed to a 61% decrease in use of force incidents in the first year of implementation.
+Prior to her appointment as Chief, she served 26 years with the City of Alexandria, Virginia, where she retired as the Deputy Chief of Police and served in command positions in every bureau of the department.

 Chief Hooper is a graduate of George Mason University, Session 235 of the FBI National Academy, the Senior Management Institute for Police at Boston University and the Professional Executive Leadership School at the University of Richmond.